 Parents, caregivers, and support people for LGBTQ+ individuals need support too!
 Below, you can find support groups, information, and articles on how to support your LGBTQ+ child, friend, or family member.

-Support Groups for Parents of LGBTQ+ Children
+Support Groups for Parents & Families

 Ways to Support Your LGBTQ+ Child